H4x0r-000/gkanban/README.md

 ### [Watch G-Kanban Release video on Youtube](https://youtu.be/wphLTOBDn1s)

 ## About this fork
-This a port of G-Kanban to Godot 4, all credit belongs to [Leon Oscar Kidando](https://github.com/kidando/gkanban).
+This is a port of G-Kanban to Godot 4, all credit belongs to [Leon Oscar Kidando](https://github.com/kidando/gkanban).

 ## Current Release
 This is currently an **Alpha** release of the project.
 Now that I have gotten everything to work on the front-end, I plan to re-write the backend for readability, better maintainability and scalability.
 A lot of "bilities".
 Some front-end things could change.
 I will prioritize keeping things backwards compatible because I don't see why the saved data "structure" should change.